 The MA in Writing Studies @KeanUniversity is inherently a “customizable” degree, and I encourage each of you to follow a course for which you feel a spark of commitment and passion.
 I also encourage you to take risks in pursuing forms of learning that matter to you personally.
 In my own experience, this is the place from which meaningful transformation is born.
 And if you are going to work hard at something, why not make it both meaningful and transformative on your own terms?

-The site will serve to organize some shared resources for supporting your writing process while connecting our learning.
+Your peer learning process and our sense of community will continue to be significant, and I hope you will lean on each other for both accountability and self-reflection.
+That said, we will also use our time as a group to enhance and augment the asynchronous/autonomous work that you will shape.
+Our website here will serve to organize some shared resources for supporting your writing process while connecting our learning.
 It is also a showcase of your work this year (in progress).